pittcsc/pittcsc-blog/CONTRIBUTING.md

 # Contributing

-Contributing to CSC Branches is very simple.
+Contributing to The Pitt CSC Blog is very simple.
 All you have to do is create a markdown file (more on this later) and submit a pull requst, basically asking for it to be added to the website.

 # The markdown file